timhovius/bootstrap-material-design/README.md

                 - %kernel.root_dir%/../vendor/timhovius/bootstrap-material-design/scripts/material.js
                 - %kernel.root_dir%/../vendor/braincrafted/bootstrap-bundle/Braincrafted/Bundle/BootstrapBundle/Resources/js/bc-bootstrap-collection.js
             output: js/material.js

+And in the `braincrafted_bootstrap` section you have to set `assetic` to `false` and set the `assets_dir` to the `bootstrap-material-design` folder.

+    braincrafted_bootstrap:
+        ...
+        assets_dir: %kernel.root_dir%/../vendor/timhovius/bootstrap-material-design
+        ...
+        auto_configure:
+            assetic: false
+            ...

 You can use the basic template from the BraincraftedBootstrapBundle to include the CSS and JavaScript files: